OCAAlliance/ExtensionClasses/README.md

 The required Pull Request text is as follows:

-	The entire content of this Pull Request complies with 	the Linux Developer Certificate of Origin, the text of which is at 	https://developercertificate.org/. <Full name> <email>
+>	The entire content of this Pull Request complies with 	the Linux Developer Certificate of Origin, the text of which is at 	https://developercertificate.org/.
+(Add full name and email)

 ### Submission Contents
 For your first submission, you'll need to create your submission folder.
 Please build it in the format described above.
 Otherwise, the submission should simply contain the material to be included in your contribution folder.